kenshin657/CMPILER-MP/README.md

 # CMPILER-MP
-Machine Project was built using IntelliJ IDEA
+Machine Project was built using IntelliJ IDEA by

+Phoebe Chen
+Kyle Tagle
+Liyana Dominguez

 ## IntelliJ IDEA Setup
 1. Add antlr jar as a libray